Event ID 4672 explained: detecting privileged logons in Windows

 |---|---|---|

-Some of these you expect on every admin logon (SeDebugPrivilege, SeBackupPrivilege).
+Some you expect on every admin logon (SeDebugPrivilege, SeBackupPrivilege).
 Others should be rarer (SeLoadDriverPrivilege, SeTcbPrivilege).
-The signal is in the unexpected privilege showing up on the wrong account.
+The signal is the unexpected privilege on the wrong account.

 In a healthy estate, 4672 producers are a small, known set:

-Anyone else generating a 4672 is either: a new admin you didn't know about, a privilege-escalation event, or a misconfigured account.
+Anyone else is a new admin you did not know about, a privilege-escalation event, or a misconfigured account.

 The cheapest baseline query: distinct SubjectUserSid from 4672 over the last 30 days, sorted by frequency.
-Anything outside the top N producers warrants a look.
+Anything outside the top N is worth a look.

-If a 4672 shows SeImpersonatePrivilege on an account that isn't an admin and isn't a *Service SID, it's almost certainly a "Potato" family escalation (PrintSpoofer, JuicyPotato, RoguePotato, GodPotato).
+If a 4672 shows SeImpersonatePrivilege on an account that is not an admin and not a *Service SID, it is almost certainly a Potato escalation.
 These exploits give an IIS_IUSRS or service-token caller SYSTEM.
-The 4672 fires as the privilege is acquired — earlier than any visible process spawned with the new privilege.
+The 4672 fires as the privilege is acquired.
+That is earlier than any visible process spawned with the new privilege.

 SeDebugPrivilege is granted to local admins by policy.
-Seeing it on a non-admin account is a sign that policy has been modified — usually by an attacker to enable LSASS access — or that an attacker has injected into an admin process.
+On a non-admin account, either policy was modified (usually by an attacker to enable LSASS access) or an attacker has injected into an admin process.

-A 4672 for a real admin account at 03:00 on a Sunday is the cheapest "after-hours admin activity" alert there is.
-Combine with the corresponding 4624's LogonType and IpAddress for context.
+A 4672 for a real admin account at 03:00 on a Sunday is the cheapest after-hours alert there is.
+Combine with the matching 4624's LogonType and IpAddress for context.

 A service account that historically only fires SeImpersonatePrivilege and SeAssignPrimaryTokenPrivilege suddenly producing 4672s with SeBackupPrivilege and SeDebugPrivilege means somebody changed its group memberships.
-Pair with 4732/4728 to find the membership change.
+Pair with 4732 or 4728 to find the membership change.

 title: SeDebugPrivilege Granted to Non-Admin Account